 How to remove Search.yahoo.com redirect

 Browser hijackers come in many forms.
-Most are easy to identify because they redirect your browser to a third party search engine that you’ve almost certainly never heard of, and that looks like it’s up to no good.
-The Yahoo redirect virus (which is not a virus at all) is different.
+Most are easy to identify because they redirect your browser to a third-party search engine that you’ve almost certainly never heard of, and that looks like it’s up to no good.
+However, the Yahoo redirect virus (which is not a virus at all) is different.
 It redirects your browser’s homepage to Yahoo, a perfectly legitimate and well-known search engine.
 Read on to find out why and how you can remove this nasty malware.